 Counselor Education – Clinical Mental Health Counseling

-The Master of Science degree prepares students to work as professional counselors in a variety of behavioral health and social service settings.
+The Master of Science in Clinical Mental Health Counseling prepares students to work as professional counselors in a variety of behavioral health and social service settings.
 Courses offered by the department have been approved by both the National Board for Certified Counselors and the Pennsylvania Department of Education for certification and continuing education credits (Act 48).

 The program fulfills the degree requirements necessary to become a National Certified Counselor (NCC) and a Licensed Professional Counselor (LPC), as well as being able to take the National Counselor Examination (NCE).
-Students also have the option to take an additional 6 credits before or after graduation to total 60 credits, also required to become Licensed Professional Counselors in Pennsylvania (Pennsylvania Licensure Act 136 of 1998).
+Students completing the 60-credit master's degree program will meet the educational requirements required to become Licensed Professional Counselors in Pennsylvania (Pennsylvania Licensure Act 136 of 1998).
 Students will need two or more additional years of supervised work experience after graduation to complete the requirements for LPC.

-Prospective students are advised to read the CED Student Handbook, which describes the philosophy, admissions and departmental procedures in detail.
-This may be downloaded at http://www.calu.edu/academics/colleges/education/counselor-education/index.htm.
+Prospective students are advised to read the Counselor Education Student Handbook, which describes the philosophy, admissions and departmental procedures in detail.
+The handbook may be downloaded from the counselor education web page: http://www.calu.edu/academics/colleges/education/counselor-education.

 - Three professional letters of recommendation (see handbook)